vidispine/hull/hull/README.md

 This Helm library chart is designed to ease building, maintaining and configuring Kubernetes objects in [Helm](https://helm.sh) charts.
 It can be added to any existing Helm chart and used without risk of breaking the Helm charts functionalities, see [adding the HULL library chart to a Helm chart](./doc/setup.md) for more information.

-At the core, the HULL library chart provides Go Templating functions to create/render Kubernetes objects as YAML.
-Due to the HULL library's extensive functions no template files in the `/templates` folder need to be created, adapted and maintained to define the Kubernetes objects.
-Only an object definition in the `values.yaml`'s `hull` subchart key is required to create it.
-JSON schema validation based on the [Helm JSON validation](https://helm.sh/docs/topics/charts/#schema-files) (via `values.schema.json`) helps in writing Kubernetes API conforming objects for deployment.
+Essentially, the HULL library chart provides Go Templating functions to create/render Kubernetes objects as YAML.
+Due to the HULL library's extensive usage of Go Templating functions no template files in the `/templates` folder need to be created, adapted and maintained to define the Kubernetes objects.
+Only an object definition in the parent charts `values.yaml`' is required to manage Kubernetes object creation.
+JSON schema validation based on the [Helm JSON validation](https://helm.sh/docs/topics/charts/#schema-files) (via `values.schema.json`) aids in writing Kubernetes API conforming objects for rendering from the beginning.

 The HULL library chart idea is partly inspired by the [common]( https://github.com/helm/charts/tree/master/incubator/common) Helm chart concept and for testing